apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/TimelineServiceV2.md

 </property>
 ```

-Restart the region servers and the master to pick up the timeline service jar as well as the config
+Step 2.3) Restart the region servers and the master to pick up the timeline service jar as well
-change.
-In this version, the coprocessor is loaded statically (i.e. system coprocessor) as opposed
+as the config change.
+In this version, the coprocessor is loaded statically
-to a dynamically (table coprocessor).
+(i.e. system coprocessor) as opposed to a dynamically (table coprocessor).

+##### <a name="Create_schema"> </a>Step 3) Create the timeline service schema
 Finally, run the schema creator tool to create the necessary tables:

     bin/hbase org.apache.hadoop.yarn.server.timelineservice.storage.TimelineSchemaCreator